 - Finally, when cleaning your filter, you will only need to brush off whatever the filter has collected.
 Do not wet the filter.

 Many CPAP users prefer to use cleaning devices such as the SoClean 2 or Sleep8 systems.
 These devices do a great job disinfecting your CPAP equipment, but should not be seen as a replacement for the cleaning mentioned above.

 How about maintenance and resupply?
 This is a big topic and there is room for each CPAP user to fine tune how often they replace each component.
 The following are guidelines that we’ve found to be a good starting point:

 - Filters: Your filter should be replaced every 2 weeks.

 - Mask Cushions: You should replace your nasal cushions every 2 weeks and full face cushions every month.
 Cushions breakdown with time and you will not get the same seal you had with a new cushion.
 If your air leak starts to increase regularly, try new cushions.
-Most manufacturers recommend changing your cushions every 30 days.
-Many of our clients push this to 60 days.

 - Complete Mask: The complete mask should be replaced every 3 months.
 Even though it's not as critical as the cushions, the mask will begin to stretch or begin to collect bacteria, etc.